Shannen Doherty files for divorce after 11-year marriage, hints at reason on Instagram

-LOS ANGELES (AP) — Actor Shannen Doherty of hit shows “Charmed” and “Beverly Hills, 90210” has filed for divorce from her husband, Kurt Iswarienko, after 11 years of marriage, her representative says.
+LOS ANGELES (AP) — Actress Shannen Doherty of hit shows “Charmed” and “Beverly Hills, 90210” has filed for divorce from her husband, Kurt Iswarienko, after 11 years of marriage, her representative says.

 “Divorce is the last thing Shannen wanted,” publicist Leslie Sloane said in an emailed statement Saturday.
 “Unfortunately, she felt she was left with no other option.”